mtoensing/simpletoc/readme.txt

 == Changelog ==

 = 5.0.37 =
-* Feature: Hide you SimpleTOC in an accordion menu.
+* Feature: Hide SimpleTOC in an accordion menu.
+This will add minimal inline JavaScript and css styles.

 = 5.0.36 =
 * Feature: [Spin up](https://demo.tastewp.com/simpletoc) a new WordPress instance with the SimpleTOC plugin already installed.